Dandelion is a super leafy vegetable we cannot ignore. This vegetable is part of the variety of leafy vegetables and herbs that help us stay healthy

 This definitely makes Dandelion an important herb to know about.

-Where to find Dandelion
+Where to find this super leafy vegetable

 Dandelion can be found in several supermarkets and farmers’ markets.
-It is sold both fresh, frozen and dried.
+It is sold both fresh, frozen, and dried.
 And surprisingly you can even find it in your own vegetable garden if you want to cultivate it with your other veggies.